BMW iX3 SUV review

 Premier Edition and Premier Edition Pro trims were offered at launch but an early facelift not long after the iX3 went on sale replaced them with M Sport and M Sport Pro.
 Both serve up plenty of equipment, with features like a head-up display, a Harman Kardon stereo and 20-inch aerodynamic alloy wheels in the top trim.

 With a battery positioned under the floor, the iX3 is also a practical family car, offering spacious seating for up to five adults and a 510-litre boot.
 Fold down the back seats and this increases to 1,560 litres, making the iX3 a decent load-lugger - although it can only tow 750kg.

 The BMW iX3 is spacious, quiet and has a good range, but it's a shame it doesn't feel anywhere near as special as the i3 and i8.
-Instead, it ushers in an era when electric BMWs will be a more mass-market part of the line-up, designed to help owners make the switch away from petrol and diesel.
+Instead, along with the i4 and iX, it ushers in an era in which electric BMWs will be a more mass-market part of the lineup, designed to help owners make the switch away from petrol and diesel.